-In the figure, the common probes connecting the underground tank and the overhead tank to +9V supply are marked ‘C’.
+In this water-level controller circuit, the common probes connecting the underground tank and the overhead tank to +9V supply are marked ‘C’.
 The other probe in underground tank, which is slightly above the ‘dry run’ level, is marked ‘S’.
 The low-level and high-level probes in the overhead tank are marked ‘L’ and ‘H’, respectively.

 When there is enough water in the underground tank, probes C and S are connected through water.
 As a result, transistor T1 gets forward biased and starts conducting.
 This, in turn, switches transistor T2 on.
 Initially, when the overhead tank is empty, transistors T3 and T5 are in cut-off state and hence pnp transistors T4 and T6 get forward biased via resistors R5 and R6, respectively.

-As all series-connected transistors T2, T4, and T6 are forward biased, they conduct to energise relay RL1 (which is also connected in series with transistors T2, T4, and T6).
+As all series connected transistors T2, T4, and T6 are forward biased, they conduct to energize relay RL1 (which is also connected in series with transistors T2, T4, and T6).
 Thus the supply to the pump motor gets completed via the lower set of relay contacts (assuming that switch S2 is on) and the pump starts filling the overhead tank.

 Once the relay has energised, transistor T6 is bypassed via the upper set of contacts of the relay.
 As soon as the water level touches probe L in the overhead tank, transistor T5 gets forward biased and starts conducting.
 This, in turn, reverse biases transistor T6, which then cuts off.
 But since transistor T6 is bypassed through the relay contacts, the pump continues to run.
 The level of water continues to rise.